hungaikev/tech-blog/_posts/2017-01-15-postgres-flink-sink.md

 ```

 Now we can run our Flink job.
-Our job keys the stream by case id and build or update a case every time the window is evaluated.
+Our job keys the stream by case id and builds or updates a case every time the window is evaluated.

+### What is a window?

 Flink processes streams of data; these are infinite.
 If they are infinite how do we know when to process some data?